visforclimateaction/visforclimateaction.github.io/README.md

 For some of these questions, we can start from the techniques and knowledge we have gained about visualization in general—others might require entirely new ways of thinking across information visualization, scientific visualization, analytics, illustration, information design, human-computer interaction, education, cognition, etc. Addressing these questions can lead to guidelines, collaborative platforms, visualization principles and techniques, toolkits, method- ologies, visualization activities, analysis methods, interactive spaces and experiences, games, and potentially many more.

-## Tentative Schedule
-- Session 1 (before break; 1hr, 15m) -- Welcome and Scoping (10min), followed by lightning presentations (3m each) of accepted submissions / installations.
-Questions and answers will follow presentations.
-- Session 2 (after break; 1hr, 15m) -- Brief introductions to get in person and remote participants to get acquainted with other attendees.
-Form discussion groups around topics proposed by the organizers and the audience.
-Each - - - discussion group is moderated by one of the organizers.
-  - How to build immersive spaces and experiences for climate storytelling?
-  - How to raise climate education, awareness and change behavior on a personal level?
-  - How to support sustainability monitoring, community engagement, and participatory decision making?

 ## Workshop History
 This workshop builds on the [2022 Viz4Climate workshop at IEEE VIS 2022](https://svs.gsfc.nasa.gov/Viz4Climate/2022/), co-organized by Helen-Nicole Kostis, Mark SubbaRao, and Marlen Promann.